ryantd42/NY-Legislative-Git/2023/A1416A-2023/bill.md

   ___________

- Introduced  by M. of A. EPSTEIN -- read once and referred to the Commit- tee on Transportation
+ Introduced  by M. of A. EPSTEIN -- read once and referred to the Commit- tee on Transportation -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the vehicle and traffic law, in relation to authorizing a five mile per hour speed limit for open streets in cities  having  a population in excess of one million

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Subparagraph  (a)  of  paragraph 26 of subdivision (a) of section 1642 of the vehicle and traffic law, as added by chapter 248  of the laws of 2014, is amended to read as follows:
+Subparagraph (a) of paragraph  27  of  subdivision  (a)  of section  1642  of the vehicle and traffic law, as amended by chapter 248 of the laws of 2014, is amended to read as follows:
-  (a)  With  respect  to  highways  (which term for the purposes of this paragraph shall include private roads open to public motor vehicle traf- fic) in such city, other than state highways maintained by the state  on which  the department of transportation shall have established higher or lower speed limits than the statutory fifty-five miles  per  hour  speed limit as provided in section sixteen hundred twenty of this title, or on which  the  department of transportation shall have designated that such city shall not establish any maximum speed limit as provided in  section sixteen  hundred  twenty-four  of this title, subject to the limitations imposed by section sixteen hundred eighty-four of this title, establish- ment of maximum speed limits at which vehicles may proceed  within  such city  or  within  designated areas of such city higher or lower than the fifty-five miles per hour maximum statutory limit.
-No such  speed  limit applicable  throughout such city or within designated areas of such city shall be established at less than twenty-five  miles  per  hour,  except that  school  speed  limits  may  be established at no less than fifteen miles per hour pursuant to the provisions  of  section  sixteen  hundred forty-three  of  this  article AND EXCEPT THAT OPEN STREETS SPEED LIMITS MAY BE ESTABLISHED AT NO LESS THAN FIVE MILES PER HOUR.
+  (a) Establishment of maximum speed limits below twenty-five miles  per hour at which motor vehicles may proceed on or along designated highways within  such city for the explicit purpose of implementing traffic calm- ing measures as such term is defined herein OR FOR THE EXPLICIT  PURPOSE OF  IMPLEMENTING  AN OPEN STREET; provided, however, that no speed limit shall be set below fifteen miles per hour nor shall such speed limit  be established where the traffic calming measure to be implemented consists solely  of  a traffic control sign, AND PROVIDED, FURTHER, THAT NO SPEED LIMIT SHALL BE SET BELOW FIVE MILES PER HOUR ON AN OPEN STREET.
+Estab- lishment of such a speed limit shall, where applicable, be in compliance with  the provisions of sections sixteen hundred twenty-four and sixteen hundred eighty-four of this [chapter] ARTICLE.
+Nothing contained  herein shall  be  deemed  to  alter or affect the establishment of school speed limits pursuant to the provisions of section sixteen hundred forty-three of this article.
+For the purposes of this  paragraph,  "traffic  calming measures"  shall  mean any physical engineering measure or measures that reduce the negative effects of motor vehicle use, alter driver  behavior and  improve conditions for non-motorized street users such as pedestri- ans and bicyclists, AND "OPEN STREET" SHALL MEAN A STREET OR SEGMENT  OF A STREET DESIGNATED BY THE NEW YORK CITY DEPARTMENT OF TRANSPORTATION AS

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD00664-02-3
+ A. 1416--A  2

+ SUCH PURSUANT TO SECTION 19-107.1 OF THE ADMINISTRATIVE CODE OF THE CITY OF NEW YORK, ON WHICH MOTOR VEHICLE ACCESS IS CONTROLLED BY BARRIERS AND SIGNAGE  OR  OTHER  TRAFFIC  CALMING  MEASURES, AND ON WHICH PRIORITY IS GIVEN  TO PEDESTRIANS, INDIVIDUALS USING BICYCLES, AND OTHER NON-VEHICU- LAR STREET USERS.
   § 2.
 This act shall take effect on the ninetieth day  after  it  shall have become a law.
 Effective immediately, the addition, amendment and/or repeal  of  any  rule  or regulation necessary for the implementation of this act on its effective date are authorized to be made  and  completed on or before such effective date.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00664-01-3